Lee Fisher

 Lee Irwin Fisher (born August 7, 1951) is an American attorney, politician, and academic.
 A member of the Democratic Party, he served as the 64th lieutenant governor of Ohio under governor Ted Strickland from 2007 until 2011.
-Fisher previously served as the 44th attorney general of Ohio from 1991 to 1995.
-He unsuccessfully ran for the U.S. Senate in 2010.
+Fisher previously served as the 44th attorney general of Ohio from 1991 to 1995, and as a member of the Ohio General Assembly from 1981 to 1990.

-Fisher has served as Dean of Cleveland State University College of Law since 2017.
-Since 2025, he has served as President of Baldwin Wallace University.
+Fisher was the Democratic nominee in the 1998 Ohio gubernatorial election and 2010 United States Senate election in Ohio.
+After his political career, Fisher served as the dean of Cleveland State University College of Law from 2016 to 2025, and as president of Baldwin Wallace University since 2025.

 Early life and education

 Fisher graduated from Oberlin College in 1973 and earned a Juris Doctor from the Case Western Reserve University School of Law in 1976.
 He graduated from the Weatherhead School of Management Professional Fellows Program in 1996.
 In 2004, he received his master's degree in nonprofit organization from the Case Western Reserve University Mandel Center for Nonprofit Organizations.